 Anyone may choose to make an online report for review and response by the University.
 Additionally, reports can be submitted by email, phone, or in-person.
 For more information, visit Making a Report (link).

 Reporters have the option of submitting one of two types of reports: Information Only or Request Action.

 - INFORMATION ONLY (IO) reports are used to track trends and help determine patterns across campus.
 Reporters who submit IO reports have no expectation that the University will take any action, as the single intent is to make UMKC aware of the incident.
 However, if the expression as reported may rise to the level of a violation of University policy or indicate inappropriate behaviors by a University employee, UMKC may have an obligation to take further action.
 When this obligation is triggered by an IO report, it will be handled according to the REQUEST ACTION report process outlined below.

-- REQUEST ACTION (RA) reports are reviewed and evaluated before being forwarded on to the appropriate entity, which may include the Bias Education & Support Team, the Office of Affirmative Action (Equity & Title IX), Student Conduct & Civility, the CARE Team, Human Resources, Faculty Affairs, etc. Reporters who submit RA reports have an expectation that the University will take some sort of action, although only the affected individual or group will be kept apprised of any resulting action taken by UMKC.
+- REQUEST ACTION (RA) reports are reviewed and evaluated before being forwarded on to the appropriate entity, which may include the Bias Education & Support Team, the Office of Equity & Title IX (ETIX), Student Conduct & Civility, the CARE Team, Human Resources, Faculty Affairs, etc. Reporters who submit RA reports have an expectation that the University will take some sort of action, although only the affected individual or group will be kept apprised of any resulting action taken by UMKC.

 What happens once I make a report?